zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 the characters, and the size of the file (in bytes) before and after the encoding.
 Note: You will build the frequency table based on the content of the file.

+### Solution:
+MinHeap -- TODO: discuss go implementation for this just to make sure it's covered Then, go through the algorithm itself
+TODO: mention the padding on the last byte in the encoding, also explain this part (concating everything, etc)

 ## Problem 2
 2. Network Flow: Write an algorithm in a language of your choice that takes as input a flow network in modified DIMACS format and prints all flow augmenting paths.